 Triassic Vineyards

 As you enter Triassic Vineyards tasting room it’s almost like you’re walking into a tent.
 A dinosaur greets you at the entrance.
-You can enjoy a magnificent view of the mountains when you sit under the covered (during the cold months) patio.
+You can enjoy a magnificent view of the mountains when you sit under the covered patio.
 A friendly cat hung out with us as we sipped a lovely bottle of Tempranillo.

-It’s an award-winning winery owned by Jim and Sally Arnold, known for its reds, and is named after the Triassic rocks.
+It’s an award-winning winery owned by Jim and Sally Arnold.
+It is known for its reds, and is named after the Triassic rocks.

 Tehachapi Wine & Cattle Company

-Set in a Spanish-style building with open patios, Tehachapi Wine & Cattle Company exudes cowboy all the way.
+Set in a Spanish-style building with open patios, Tehachapi Wine & Cattle Company exudes cowboy big time.
 It was the first vineyard and tasting room to serve the Tehachapi region.
 Visitors can listen to music, party, and indulge themselves in bowls of chili, tri-tip sandwiches, and other goodies while sipping its full-bodied wines.

-It is also a family-owned winery with a friendly and fun atmosphere as well as adorable gifts.
+It is also a family-owned winery with a friendly, fun atmosphere and adorable gifts.
+The winery hosts summer concerts and events like a Murder Mystery and dinner.

-I’m still in the process of exploring the area and hope to have future visits there with my son and his wife.
+I’m still exploring the area and hope to have future visits there with my son and his wife.
 I’m sure I’ll be adding a few other places of interest in the future.

 K-Dubs

-We had a yummy lunch at K-Dubs which is a pub that hosts a bowling alley, arcade, and pool tables as well as a bar.
-The food was amazing.
+We had a yummy lunch at K-Dubs, a pub that hosts a bowling alley and arcade.
+It also has a long bar and pool tables The food was amazing.
 I gulped down pastrami and pickle sliders that were to die for.
 It is also a popular venue for weddings and events.

 BeeKay Theatre

-A friend of mine performed his one-man show at the BeeKay Theatre in Tehachapi not long ago and told me all about it.
-Although I have not been there myself he said it is a wonderful space.
+A friend performed his one-man show at the BeeKay Theatre in Tehachapi not long ago and told me all about it.
 The theater is housed in an old structure built in 1936 that was once used as a movie theatre.
 It was destroyed by a fire in 1994 and has since been rebuilt as a community theatre with a restored facade.

 Tehachapi Depot Railroad Museum